Eden Prairie Local News

 City clerk shares insights on the 2022 election process in EP

-Voters cast their ballots on Nov.
-8 at Grace Church in Eden Prairie.
+Voters cast their ballots in 2022 in Eden Prairie.
 File photo by Gillian Holte

 Apprehension was high in the lead-up to the Nov.
 8 election, as rumors circulated on social media about potential issues with the integrity of the vote.
 Some state-level candidates even raised concerns without any evidence to back them up.